DishantBhatt/Matlab-Codes/README.md

 Machine Precision
 Calculus Concepts

 Note: Some of this code is based off my professor’s resources/code.
+This code is also not well documented because it was not a requirment for the class.
+I passed this class with a B and I am confident most of these scripts work and produce correct results.